 Paris is the biggest city in France with the population of over 2,2 million people.
 The leading economic sectors in Paris are consumer services, trade, tourism, commerce, and transportation.
 It can be compared to a small country like the Netherlands and generates about a third of the country’s wealth.

 In 2016, Paris was titled the second most attractive city for overseas investors after London by Global Cities Investment Monitor.
 Unsurprisingly, it has attracted €90 billion of foreign investment in recent years - more than 500 international companies operate here.
 Nowadays, businesses require a new type of workspace to be competitive.
-And offices are evolving and becoming more flexible to cater to this need.
-Paris already has the largest commercial real estate portfolio in Europe, with many new providers entering the market every year.
+And serviced offices in Paris are evolving and becoming more flexible to cater to this need.
+The city already has the largest portfolio of commercial properties in Europe, with many new providers entering the market every year.

 The QCA (quartier central des affaires) or Central Business District of Paris is in the west of the city.
-It is the area where government institutions are located as well as luxury hotels, restaurants, and business centers, where many companies, especially providing financial services, rent workspace.
+There are many Government institutions, luxury hotels, restaurants, and business centers, where many companies, especially providing financial services, rent workspace in this Paris district.
 Over half a million people work here, so it is not surprising that the demand for office lease is very high.
 Paris CBD can provide over 3 million m2 of office space for rent.

 Paris is a trend-setting city in many spheres, especially fashion, which is the second most income-generating industry in France, widely supported by the government.
 It is the home to the world’s most glamorous fashion brands, and two global giants – holdings Pinault-Printemps-Redoute and LVMH set up their corporate headquarters here.